jkstarclub/jkstarclub/README.md

 $ P(A \cup B) = P(A) + P(B) - P(A \cap B) $

-There must be another cookie.
-(And how many)
+There must be another cookie. (and how far is it?)